 Going to the bank to make the deposit each month was just another opportunity to practice our Spanish, plus it kept the budget on track.

-The one thing that really slowed down our spending when we were living in Spain was to track our spending.
+The one thing that really slowed down our spending when we were living in Spain was tracking our spending.
 Now I track everything.

 It’s become a habit and I think it’s even more important to track spending when you’re travelling.